microsoft/msquic/docs/api/StreamReceiveComplete.md

 This is an asynchronous API but can run inline if called in a callback.
 The application without setting `StreamMultiReceiveEnabled` must ensure that one `StreamReceiveComplete` call corresponds to one `QUIC_STREAM_EVENT_RECEIVE` event.
 Duplicate `StreamReceiveComplete` calls after one `QUIC_STREAM_EVENT_RECEIVE` event are ignored silently even with different `BufferLength`.
-`StreamMultiReceiveEnabled` modes doesn't follow this rule.
-Multiple `QUIC_STREAM_EVENT_RECEIVE` can be released at once by `StreamReceiveComplete`.
-The application need to keep track of accumulated `TotalBufferLength` with this mode.
+The `StreamMultiReceiveEnabled` mode doesn't follow this rule.
+Multiple `QUIC_STREAM_EVENT_RECEIVE` events can be indicated at once by `StreamReceiveComplete`.
+The application needs to keep track of accumulated `TotalBufferLength` with this mode.

 # See Also